 - Malton Neighbourhood Services

 - Women’s Multi-Cultural Resource and Counselling Centre

 - YMCA of Greater Toronto Youth Outreach Workers – Peel Region

 Ontario Works Program Locations:

-Passes are also available for participants of the Ontario Works Program in the City of Toronto for parents who wish to take their children to the CNE.
+Passes were also available for participants of the Ontario Works Program in the City of Toronto for parents who wished to take their children to the CNE.